Cap of invisibility: Perseus

 In some stories, Perseus received the Cap of Invisibility (along with the Winged Sandals) from Athena when he went to slay the Gorgon Medusa, which helped him escape her sisters.
 In other myths, however, Perseus obtained these items from the Stygian nymphs.
 The Cap of Invisibility was not used to avoid the Gorgons' petrifying gazes, but rather to escape from the immortal Stheno and Euryale later on after he had decapitated Medusa.

 In popular culture

-In the Percy Jackson & the Olympians series by Rick Riordan, Annabeth Chase (a daughter of Athena) received a New York Yankees baseball cap from her mother that was a disguised cap of invisibility.
-In the same series, the main antagonist, Luke Castellan, stole Hades' Helm of Darkness, as well as Zeus' master bolt.
+In the Percy Jackson & the Olympians book series by Rick Riordan, Annabeth Chase (a daughter of Athena) received a New York Yankees baseball cap from her mother that was a disguised cap of invisibility.
+In the same series, the main antagonist, Luke Castellan, stole Hades's Helm of Darkness, as well as Zeus's master bolt.
 Hades has also used it in The Blood of Olympus, where he goes banishing Gaea and Tartarus's children, the giants, to Tartarus.

 The helmet also appears in the Italian mythological comedy Arrivano i titani, but its invisibility powers work in this version only at night.

-The helm plays a major role in Dan Simmons' novel Ilium in which the scholiastic narrator Thomas Hockenberry acquires the artifact through Aphrodite in her scheme to have the scholiast spy on and eventually assassinate the goddess Athena.
+The helm plays a major role in Dan Simmons's novel Ilium in which the scholiastic narrator Thomas Hockenberry acquires the artifact through Aphrodite in her scheme to have the scholiast spy on and eventually assassinate the goddess Athena.